Contact Intelligence for Meeting Prep: The 60-Second Ritual

 • "This is a relationship reset after a quiet period; goal is to re-establish priorities and timing."

-4) Attach the deck (or the doc) to the relationship, not your desktop
+4) Attach the deck to the relationship, not your desktop

 If there's a deck, proposal, one-pager, or agenda, connect it to the contact record so it's discoverable the next time someone needs it.